 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, or bone marrow problems (such as anemia, a low white cell count, or a low platelet cell count).
-Also, tell your doctor if you have had a bone marrow transplant, which may also be called a hematopoietic stem cell transplant (HSCT).
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney or liver disease.
+Tell your doctor if you have had a hematopoietic stem cell transplant (HSCT).

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

-- This medicine may cause you to have high amounts of uric acid in the blood or a serious type of reaction called the tumor lysis syndrome.
-Your doctor may give you a medicine to help prevent this.
-Call your doctor right away if you have a decrease or change in urine amount; joint pain, stiffness, or swelling; lower back, side, or stomach pain; rapid weight gain; swelling of the feet or lower legs; or unusual tiredness or weakness.
+- This medicine may cause high uric acid levels in the blood or tumor lysis syndrome.
+Call your doctor right away if you have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.

-- Call your doctor right away if you have dizziness, faintness, or lightheadedness when getting up from a lying or sitting position suddenly; a fast or irregular heartbeat; shortness of breath; or swelling of the hands, ankles, feet, or lower legs.
+- Call your doctor right away if you have dizziness, faintness, or lightheadedness, a fast or uneven heartbeat, trouble breathing, or swelling of the hands, ankles, feet, or lower legs.
 These may be symptoms of rare but serious conditions called capillary leak syndrome or systemic inflammatory response syndrome (SIRS).